-It was crossbred by Monica Dickens for the first time who needed an intelligent, affectionate, and friendly dog which sheds very less.
+It was crossbred by Monica Dickens for the first time who needed an intelligent, affectionate, and friendly dog that sheds very little.
 Currently, Groodles or Goldendoodles are equally popular around the world especially in Australia, the US, the UK, and Canada.

 While getting a Groodle from a Breeder, you may be given several options or generations of Groodles to choose from.
 You may be wondering what the Groodle generations are?
-So, in this post, we are going to discuss several generations and types of Groodles, and which one should you choose.
+So, in this post, you’ll find a quick review about various generations of Groodles, and suggestions on which one should you choose.

 First Generation Groodles (F1):

-A cross between purebred Poodle and a purebred Golden Retriever is an F1 Groodle.
+The first-hand cross between a purebred Poodle and a purebred Golden Retriever is an F1 Groodle.
 F1 Groodles are said to be the healthiest ones among all the generations because first-generation crosses are usually healthier than their parent breeds.

 First Generation Backcross Groodles (F1b):

 A Groodle crossed with a purebred Poodle or Golden Retriever is known as an F1b Groodle.
-While breeding an F1b Groodle, the breeders usually cross an F1 Groodle with a Poodle that means, it is 75% Poodle and 25% Golden Retriever.
+While breeding an F1b Groodle, the breeders usually cross an F1 Groodle with a Poodle which means, it is 75% Poodle and 25% Golden Retriever.
 As compared to an F1 Groodle, an F1b with a 75% Poodle ratio most like has a curly coat that sheds very less and it can become the right choice for families with severe allergies.

 Second Generation Groodle (F2):

-A second generation Groodle is a product of two F1 Groodles.
+A second generation Groodle is the product of two F1 Groodles.
 F2 is the most unpredictable generation of Groodle so breeders usually prefer a backcross instead.
-There is no guarantee of F2 Groodle traits such as, it may have several types of coats which may not suit the people with allergies.
+There is no guarantee of F2 Groodle traits such as, it may have several types of coats that may not suit people with allergies.

 Second Generation Backcross Groodle (F2b):